 - Firewall: The Windows Firewall adds protection to the device by blocking network or Internet access to the device by unauthorized users.
 The firewall is enabled in the delivery state. - Antivirus software: Antivirus programs add protection to the device by searching for and eliminating viruses and other security threats.
-No antivirus software is installed in the delivery state. - Automatic updates: Using the Automatic Update feature allows Windows to regularly search for the latest critical updates for the device and to install them automatically. - This option is disabled in the delivery state for Windows Server 2008 R2 and Windows Server 2012 R2.
-You can enable or disable this option for Windows 7 and Windows 10 during commissioning of Windows. - User Account Control: User Account Control issues a warning when programs attempt to modify important Windows settings.
-You can then either acknowledge this warning or prevent the program from changing the Windows settings.

-This option is disabled in the delivery state for Windows Server 2008 R2 and Windows Server 2012 R2.
-This option is enabled in the delivery state for Windows 7 and Windows 10.
+No antivirus software is installed in the delivery state. - Automatic updates: Using the Automatic Update feature allows Windows to regularly search for the latest critical updates for the device and to install them automatically. - This option is disabled in the delivery state for Windows Server 2008 R2 and Windows Server 2012 R2. - You can enable or disable this option for Windows 7 and Windows 10 during commissioning of Windows. - This option is enabled in the delivery state for Windows Server 2016 Standard, Windows Server 2019 Standard, Windows 10 2016 LTSB, Windows 10 2019 LTSC, but can be switched off when commissioning Windows. - User Account Control: User Account Control issues a warning when programs attempt to modify important Windows settings.
+You can then either acknowledge this warning or prevent the program from changing the Windows settings. - This option is disabled in the delivery state for Windows Server 2008 R2 and Windows Server 2012 R2. - This option is enabled in the delivery state for Windows 7 and Windows 10. - This option is enabled in the delivery state for Windows Server 2016 Standard, Windows Server 2019 Standard, Windows 10 2016 LTSB, Windows 10 2019 LTSC.